Portfolio Program in Nonprofit Studies

 - Academic Recognition: completion of the Nonprofit Portfolio Program is certified on students’ official UT transcripts.

-- Career Advancement: students receive notice of volunteer, internship and job opportunities as members of the listserv.
+- Career Advancement: receive notice of volunteer, internship and job opportunities on the listserv.

 With planning and the use of electives, students typically fulfill the requirements of the Portfolio Program without extending the time necessary to complete their graduate degree program.